hoidn/llm-interpreter-docs/system/README.md

       chunks)))
 ```

-For detailed implementation specifications and patterns, refer to the component-level documentation.
+For detailed implementation specifications and patterns, refer to the component-level documentation (especially components/task-system/).